Introduction

 Miller, Valasek, DEF CON 21, 2013 [3]

-This DEF CON 21 whitepaper targeted a 2010 Toyota Prius and a 2010 Ford Escape.
-Unlike prior work that withheld vehicle specifics, it released full CAN ID tables, packet formats, source code, and hardware instructions so other researchers could reproduce the results.
+Miller and Valasek worked on a 2010 Toyota Prius and a 2010 Ford Escape for this DEF CON 21 whitepaper.
+Where earlier work had withheld vehicle specifics, they published full CAN ID tables, packet formats, source code, and hardware instructions so other researchers could reproduce the results.

-The paper covered CAN bus structure, ISO-TP framing, and key UDS diagnostic services, alongside complete ECU topology maps for both vehicles.
-Attack demonstrations included normal-mode CAN injection to manipulate the speedometer, steering, and braking on the Prius, and diagnostic-mode messages to engage brakes, kill the engine, and reflash the Ford Escape's Parking Assist Module with firmware extracted and disassembled from the HC12 microcontroller.
-A short section proposed anomaly detection based on the strict periodicity of healthy CAN traffic, prefiguring later IDPS research.
+The paper covered CAN bus structure, ISO-TP framing, and the key UDS diagnostic services, along with complete ECU topology maps for both vehicles.
+On the Prius, normal-mode CAN injection let them manipulate the speedometer, steering, and braking.
+Diagnostic-mode messages could engage brakes, kill the engine, and reflash the Ford Escape's Parking Assist Module with firmware extracted and disassembled from the HC12 microcontroller.
+A short section proposed anomaly detection based on the strict periodicity of healthy CAN traffic, an idea later IDPS research would take up.

 CAN v1 bus wiring diagram for the 2010 Toyota Prius, showing ECU nodes and their physical connections.
 Figure from Miller and Valasek, 2013 (Adventures in Automotive Networks and Control Units).CAN v1 bus wiring diagram for the 2010 Toyota Prius, showing ECU nodes and their physical connections.
 Figure from Miller and Valasek, 2013 (Adventures in Automotive Networks and Control Units).